- How to Prepare for the Procedure

 ERCP is short for…

 Endoscopic refers to the use of an instrument called an endoscope, which is a thin, flexible tube with a tiny video camera and light on the end.
-You may be familiar with colonscopy, which is another procedure that uses an endoscope.
-During an ERCP, the endoscope is inserted through your mouth, down through the esophagus and stomach, to the first part of the small intestines.
-In the small intestine, the endoscope is used to insert a small catheter into the bile and/or pancreatic duct.
-The endoscope is used by a highly trained subspecialist, the gastroenterologist, to diagnose and treat various problems of the bile ducts, pancreas, liver and gallbladder.
+The endoscope is used by a highly trained subspecialist, the gastroenterologist, to diagnose and treat various problems of the GI tract.
+The GI tract includes the stomach, intestine, and other parts of the body that are connected to the intestine, such as the liver, pancreas, and gallbladder.

 ERCP may be useful in diagnosing and treating problems causing jaundice (a yellowing of the whites of the eyes) or pain in the abdomen.
 To understand how ERCP can help, it’s important to know more about the pancreas and the bile duct system.